UC lacrosse head coach Gina Oliver recaps her teams 9-8 loss at Marquette to finish the 2016 season.

 A 2005 graduate of Ohio State, Oliver spent the 2006 and 2007 seasons on the Buckeyes staff, working under OSU head coach Sue Stimmel.
 While in Columbus, Oliver served as co-director of the Ohio State Women's Lacrosse Camp, while also assisting with recruiting, budgeting and scholarship duties, as well as travel and team practice planning.

 A standout midfielder at Ohio State (2002-05), Oliver was a four-year letterwinner for the Buckeyes and earned All-America honors three times.
-She was named an Intercollegiate Women's Lacrosse Coaches Association/U.S. Lacrosse Second-Team All-American in 2003 and was a third-team selection in 2004.
-Oliver was a First-Team WomensLacrosse.com All-American in 2003 and a third-team honoree in 2005.
-Oliver was a First-Team Warrior/Inside Lacrosse All-America selection in 2003.
+During her career, she collected All-America honors from the Intercollegiate Women's Lacrosse Coaches Association (second team in 2003 and third team in 2004), WomensLacrosse.com (first team in 2003 and third team in 2005) and Warrior/Inside Lacrosse (first team in 2003).
 She was the American Lacrosse Conference Player of the Year in 2003 as Ohio State won the American Lacrosse Conference Championship and the league's rookie of the year in 2002.
 Oliver was also a four-time, First-Team All-ALC selection.

 Oliver earned her bachelor's degree in education from Ohio State in 2005.